spujadas/elk-docker/docs/index.md

 ## Troubleshooting <a name="troubleshooting"></a>

+**Important** – If you need help to troubleshoot the configuration of Elasticsearch, Kibana, or Elasticsearch, regardless of where the services are running (in a Docker container or not), please head over to the [Elastic forums](https://discuss.elastic.co/).
+The troubleshooting guidelines below only apply to the running a container using the ELK Docker image.

 Here are a few pointers to help you troubleshoot your containerised ELK.

+**As from version 5, if Elasticsearch is no longer starting** (i.e. the `waiting for Elasticsearch to be up (xx/30)` counter goes up to 30 and then the container exits with `Couln't start Elasticsearch.
+Exiting.` and a dump of Elasticsearch's logs), then make sure that the host's limits on mmap counts is set to at least 262144.
+Use `sysctl vm.max_map_count` to view the current value, and see [Elasticsearch's documentation on virtual memory](https://www.elastic.co/guide/en/elasticsearch/reference/5.0/vm-max-map-count.html#vm-max-map-count) for guidance on how to change this value.
+Note that the limits must be changed on the host; they cannot be changed from within a container.

 If your log-emitting client doesn't seem to be able to reach Logstash (or Elasticsearch, depending on where your client is meant to send logs to), make sure that: